 This course will be delivered online (76% or more) using an asynchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on Monday, May 20, 2019 at 10 p.m.
+The course page will be available on Monday, June 1, 2020, at 6 p.m.